Audio for Video: Using Your Camcorder Mic

 Even though recording audio with your on-board microphone is not the BEST way to do it, with a few pointers you can make it work just fine.

 First and most critical, make sure the background noise is minimal or non existent.
 If you have complete control, turn everything OFF.
 Everything.
+Even white noise like fans and air conditioners.

 If the background noise is absolutely impossible to shut down and there is no quiet corner to escape to, hold the camera and mic very close to your mouth (six inches or closer) and speak LOUDLY.
 The automatic gain control of the camera will quick in, lowering the recording volume significantly.
 At that distance, your voice is so loud compared to the background noise, that a lowered recording volume will eliminate lots of the background and your voice will dominate.

 Hopefully, the automatic gain control will lower the record volume enough so that none of your audio is distorted.
-Audio recorded this way will not be ultra fantastic, but it will be understandable.
+Audio recorded this way will not be ultra fantastic, but it will probably be understandable.

 If the background is quiet, it is best to be about three feet away from the on-board microphone when you are speaking.
 Speak loudly and enunciate well.
 Do not mumble.
 Speak to the back of the room.